2010 Moldovan parliamentary election: Results

 Election map showing the results by administrative divisions of Moldova.

+Results of the election, showing vote strength by commune.

 The Communists (PCRM) won 42 seats, while the Liberal Democrats (PLDM) won 32, the Democratic Party (PDM) 15, and the Liberals (PL) 12.
 This gave the Alliance for European Integration (AEI) 59 seats, two short of the 61 needed to elect a President.
 The result thus maintained the status quo following the contemporaneous constitutional deadlock.
 Observers from the Organization for Security and Co-operation in Europe and the Council of Europe lauded the election, with the head of the Parliamentary Assembly delegation of OSCE, Tonino Picula, saying "These elections reflected the will of the people."